NEAR-Hispano/identicon/docs/apis/accounts-api.md

 **Errors:**
 - `403 Forbidden`:  Invalid AUTH_KEY or it may be due to the user not having the necessary permissions for this action.
-- `404 Not Found`: The requested account_uid could not be found.
+- `404 Not Found`: The requested account :uid could not be found.
 - `409 Conflict`: The request could not be processed because of conflict in the current state of the resource, a malformed body, or invalid data.

 ### DELETE `/accounts/{uid}`